tolgaatam/kattis-solutions/conversation-log/README.md

 Current implementation is in Top 10 Python implementations with 0.16s runtime.
-There is still room in performance improvement.
+There is still room for performance improvement.